 Below are some Brilliant Questions to ask the interview:

-- As a leader in this company, what worries you and keeps you awake at night?
+- As a leader in this company, what industry trends worry you?

 - Describe the skills and characteristics of those who have excelled at this organization.

 - What are the most important qualities that the person filling this job should have?

 - How would you describe the general culture of the company and the workplace?